espnet/espnet/doc/espnet2_training_option.md

 There are several ways to deal with larger model architectures than the capacity of your GPU device memory during training.

 - Using a larger number of GPUs
-- Using half decision tensor
+- Using a half decision tensor
 - Using [torch.utils.checkpoint](https://pytorch.org/docs/stable/checkpoint.html)
 - Gradient accumulating